orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2022.1.md

 ### Form Runner Landing page

-TODO:

-- `/home/` vs. `/fr/`
-- `/fr/` now is the new Landing page
+With earlier Orbeon Forms versions, the landing page was at `/home/`.
+This was a static landing page, which mixed links to the Form Runner Home page, Form Builder, and demo forms.
+The new Landing page replaces this page and automatically redirects to the `/fr/` path.
+The `/home/` path now redirects to `/fr/`.

+The `/fr/` path pointed to the combined Home page.
+It how points to the Landing page.
+Instead, the Home page is now split into the Forms and Admin pages:

-- `/fr/forms` now points to published forms
+- `/fr/forms` now points to published forms (Forms page)
-- `/fr/admin` now points to published forms and admin tasks
+- `/fr/admin` now points to published forms with administrative functions (Admin page)

 ### Extra elements in initial data POSTed to form